evgfitil/api_yamdb/README.md

 You can also run `pytest` to make sure is everything is ok

-You can find API specification and all available endpoints on documentation page http://localhost:8000/redoc/
+API specification and all endpoints available on documentation page http://localhost:8000/redoc/

 To obtain a confirmation code for the subsequent receipt of the token use `sent_emails` folder and then look into ``*.log`` files.